RosePwns/GoWASP/gosearch/README.md

 Replace <url> with the target URL to scan and <wordlist> with the path to the wordlist file containing directory names to test.

 ## Options
-- -silent: Run in silent mode to suppress directory testing messages.
 - -verbose: Run in verbose mode to display each directory being tested in real-time.

 Example Usage